ihcsim/cpu_caps/README.md

 ## Usage

-The examples in this usage section is performed on a [Harvester](https://harvesterhci.io/) 1.5.2 cluster, with 2 nodes namespace `isim-dev` and `isim-dev2`.
+The examples in this usage section is performed on a [Harvester](https://harvesterhci.io/) 1.5.2 cluster, with 2 nodes named `isim-dev` and `isim-dev2`.
 It covers the scenario of running a new version of `virt-launcher` on the 1.5.2 cluster.